johndoehack/camsnap/README.md

 # How to execute camsnap

     INFO: To execute Camera Snapshot you
-    should execute the following command!
+    should execute the following command.

 > camsnap

 # How to update camsnap

-    INFO: If you update CamSnap, all the data will be saved.
-Do not worry!
+    INFO: To update Camera Snapshot you
+    should execute the following command.

 > camsnap -u